 Gema Alava (b.
 1973 Madrid, Spain) lives and works in New York City.
 She has lived in Madrid, London and San Francisco, studying at the Facultad de Bellas Artes de Madrid, Universidad Complutense; the Chelsea College of Art and Design, The London Institute; the Academy of Art University, and at the San Francisco Art Institute.
+In 2012 she was appointed Cultural Adviser to the World Council of Peoples for the United Nations.

 In 1995 she was awarded second prize in Spain's National Drawing Competition, Premio Penagos, being the youngest artist and first woman to achieve such recognition.
 That same year she received an Erasmus Grant, and in 1997 she obtained a Fellowship for postgraduate studies in the United States from La Caixa Foundation.
 In 2001 she was accepted simultaneously to the emerging art programs from Aljira- A center for Contemporary Art, and the Bronx Museum of the Arts in New York City.
 Her first solo show in New York City was in 2002 at LANCE FUNG GALLERY.
 In 2011 she was nominated for and awarded a Peter Reed Foundation Fellowship for her trilogy TELL ME - FIND ME - TRUST ME (2008-2010).
 Participants of her art projects include artists Alison Knowles, Paul Kos, Robert Ryman, Arne Svenson, Merrill Wagner and Lawrence Weiner.